Gary R. Simonds, M.D., Chief of Neurosurgery

 Dr. Simonds next enrolled in a seven-year neurosurgery residency training program at the world renown Walter Reed Army Medical Center, in Washington D.C.
 During this time he also trained at Children's Hospital of Philadelphia, the Maryland Shock Trauma Center in Baltimore, the Armed Forces Institute of Pathology, and the Walter Reed Army Institute of Research.
 He also spent a year as a guest researcher at the National Institutes of Health, investigating transplantation therapy for Parkinson's disease.
 He earned a residency diploma in neurosurgery in 1991, and an additional fellowship diploma in medical research in 1988.

 Dr. Simonds then practiced as an active duty Army neurosurgeon at Fitzsimons Army Medical Center in Denver and then back at Walter Reed Army Medical Center.
 In addition to a very heavy clinical practice, he was active in the training of neurosurgical residents, residents from multiple other surgical and medical specialties, and medical students as an assistant professor of surgery at the Uniformed Services University of Health Sciences.
 During his military tenure he was decorated on several occasions for excellence in research and in medical care.
-Medals included the Army Achievement Award, the Army Commendation Medal, and the Army Meritorious Service Medal.
+Medals included the Army Achievement Medal, the Army Commendation Medal, and the Army Meritorious Service Medal.

 In 1995 Dr. Simonds left active duty military service and joined the neurosurgery service at Geisinger Medical Clinic and Janet Weiss Children's Hospital in Pennsylvania.
 The practice cared for thousands of patients with neurosurgical problems ranging from brain tumors, aneurysms, degenerative spines, severe head injuries, spina bifida, and much more.
 During his eight years at Geisinger, Dr. Simonds was very active in resident and medical student education, and made multiple national presentations.
 Many of his pediatric patients were featured as 'Miracle Children' in the Children's Miracle Network Telethon campaigns.
 He started a surgical epilepsy program, and a surgical chronic pain program, and expanded the center's capabilities in brain tumor surgery, functional neurosurgery, complex spine surgery, and skull base surgery.
 He also found the time to coach several youth soccer teams, and play on a team himself.

 In 2003 Dr. Simonds and his family resettled in the beautiful Roanoke Valley of Virginia.
 There, with former Geisinger partner Dr. Zev Elias, he helped initiate Carilion Clinic Neurosurgery- a full service collaborative and integrated neurosurgical team.
-During his tenure as chief of the program, Dr. Simonds helped create a seven surgeon and seven physician assistant department, bring state-of-the-art stereotactic radiosurgery (CyberKnife) to the region, provide full time across the board (pediatric and adult, emergent and routine) neurosurgical coverage to the region, and develop and run a residency training program for future neurosurgeons.
+During his tenure as chief of the program, Dr. Simonds helped create a nine surgeon and nine physician assistant department, bring state-of-the-art stereotactic radiosurgery (CyberKnife) to the region, provide full time across the board (pediatric and adult, emergent and routine) neurosurgical coverage to the region, and develop and run a residency training program for future neurosurgeons.
 As before, he helped develop a practice that encompasses the full breadth of neurosurgery, caring for adult and pediatric patients of all complexities at Carilion Clinic.